j2labs/brubeck/docs/DEMOS.md

 # Learn By Example

 Each demo attempts to explain some of the nuances of Brubeck.

 Each example should be run from inside the [demos](https://github.com/j2labs/brubeck/blob/master/demos/) directory after Brubeck has been installed.

 This document assumes you have already read the README.
 If you have not, please read that and come back after.

+## Abstract

+We begin by building some knowledge of Mongrel2's internals using `sqlite3` and `m2reader.py`.

-The first two demos show the two methods of building request handlers: classes and functions.
-Then we look at how URL's are handled.
-Template rendering is shown for both [Jinja2](http://jinja.pocoo.org/) and [Tornado's template system](http://www.tornadoweb.org/documentation/template.html).
-Finally, authentication is explained over two demos.
+Then there are four sets of demos.
+The first set contains the two demos from the README that build request handlers using classes or functions.
+Then we discuss how URL's are mapped to handlers.
+Template rendering is then shown for both [Jinja2 templates](http://jinja.pocoo.org/) and [Tornado templates](http://www.tornadoweb.org/documentation/template.html).
+This doc is then finished with an explanation of authentication over two final demos.

 ## Kicking Mongrel2's Tires